 Trust & Safety

-Finding a room, roommate or flatshare through traditional sites like Kijiji, Craigslist or Gumtree or other fly by night websites and platforms can be daunting and risky due to there are no on site verifications method like Facebook, LinkedIn, Twitter or Googleplus of which some essential information are hidden as those placing their adverts on these sites don’t seem to be whom they claim to be.
-But with Roomnett you are rest assured of who you are communication with as we encourage every Roomnett member to verify his or her account by adding their phone number or their favourite social network links like Facebook, LinkedIn, Twitter or Googleplus to their profile as its the safest and conventional way to verify who someone claims to be.
+Finding a room, roommate or flatshare through traditional sites like Kijiji, Craigslist or Gumtree or other fly by night websites and platforms can be daunting and risky due to there are no on-site verifications method like Facebook, LinkedIn or Twitter of which some essential information are hidden as those placing their adverts on these sites don’t seem to be whom they claim to be.
+But with Roomnett you are rest assured of who you are communication with as we encourage every Roomnett member to verify his or her account by adding their phone number or their favorite social network links like Facebook, LinkedIn or Twitter to their profile as its the safest and conventional way to verify who someone claims to be.

-When you add your phone number or your social network links like Facebook, LinkedIn, Twitter or Googleplus to your account or profile, it would give you more credibility and more trust from any user responding to your Advert.
-Also when user add his or her favourite social network link, it sets the mind of any user contacting him or her at ease, knowing that this is real person with real live who have nothing to hide.
+When you add your phone number or your social network links like Facebook, LinkedIn or Twitter to your account or profile, it would give you more credibility and more trust from any user responding to your Advert.
+Also, when user adds his or her favorite social network link, it sets the mind of any user contacting him or her at ease, knowing that this is real person with real life who have nothing to hide.

 Essential guidelines that will help you to avoid being scammed when looking for Roommate, Flatmate, Rooms, Apartment, Flat or House